ynnadkrap/balldontlie/frontend/source/index.html.md

 You can use our free API to access NBA related data.
 No email required.
 No API key required.

+This is an [open source project](https://github.com/ynnadkrap/balldontlie).
+Feel free to open issues and pull requests.

 Here's an example of something you can build with this API: [example](https://viz.balldontlie.io)

 If your sole purpose is to scrape all the data, please reach out to instead of bombarding our servers.
 We'll give you the data.